Haworthia angustifolia Haw.

-Haworthia angustifolia is a small succulent that forms rosettes of long, narrow, pale green leaves that become brownish in full sun.
+Haworthia angustifolia is a small succulent that forms rosettes of long, narrow, pale green to dark green leaves that become brownish in full sun.
 It is often confused with Haworthia chloracantha, but it has softer leaves with smaller and closely spaced marginal teeth.
 The rosettes grow up to 3.2 inches (8 cm) in diameter, slowly offsetting to form small clumps.
 Leaves are up to 4 inches (10 cm) long, up to 0.4 inches (1 cm) wide, and have a whitish terminal bristle.
 Flowers are white, pinkish, or reddish and appear in spring on slender, usually unbranched, up to 1 foot (30 cm) tall inflorescence.

 The specific epithet "angustifolia" means "narrow-leaved" and derives from the Latin words "angustus," meaning "narrow," and "folium," meaning "leaf."

 How to Grow and Care for Haworthia angustifolia

 Light: Although some species can grow in full sun, most Haworthias are adapted to thrive in partial shade.
 Place the potted H. angustifolia in a bright area with some protection from the hottest rays of the day.